Revised March 2025

 Providers of fixed-route public transportation services are to set service standards and policies for each fixed-route mode provided.
 The standards and policies must address how services and amenities are distributed across the transit system and ensure that service design and operations practices do not result in discrimination on the basis of race, color, or national origin.
 Specific quantitative standards are required for the following indicators: 1) vehicle load, 2) vehicle headway, 3) on-time performance, and 4) service availability (a measure of how routes are distributed within the service area).
 Policies are required for the following service indicators: 1) distribution of transit amenities (including seating, shelters, printed and digital information, escalators, elevators, and waste receptacles) for each fixed-route mode operated, and 2) vehicle assignment for each fixed-route mode operated.

-Adopted service standards and policies for Santa Rosa CityBus can be viewed online.
+Adopted service standards and policies for Santa Rosa CityBus can be viewed in the Title VI Program.